Student Handbook

 -

-Students not attending school as court ordered results in school filling a contempt and progress report Thurston County Juvenile Court.
+Students not attending school as court ordered results in school filing a contempt and progress report Thurston County Juvenile Court.

 -